 This guide provides reference to the features of CLSQL.
 The first chapter provides an introduction to CLSQL and installation instructions.
-The reference sections document all user accessible symbols with examples of usage.
-There is a glossary of commonly used terms with their definitions.
+Following that chapter is the reference section for all user accessible symbols of CLSQL with examples of usage, followed by the reference section for all accessible symbols of the database back-end interface.
+At the end there you will find a glossary of commonly used terms with their definitions.